-Emily McNamara is in her second season as head women's ice hockey coach at Hamilton College.
-The Continentals tied a program season record with 13 wins and finished 13-11-1 overall under McNamara in 2012-13.
-She guided the team to a NESCAC championship quarterfinals appearance and Hamilton ranked second in the conference on the power play.
-Katie Zimmerman '13 was selected to the NESCAC all-conference and D3hockey.com all-region team, and four players earned NESCAC winter all-academic team honors.
+Emily McNamara is in her third season as head women's hockey coach at Hamilton College.
+The Continentals tied a program single-season record with 13 wins and finished 13-11-1 overall under McNamara in 2012-13.
+She guided the team to a NESCAC championship quarterfinal appearance and they ranked second in the conference on the power play.
+Katie Zimmerman '13 was selected to the NESCAC all-conference and D3hockey.com all-region teams.
+Women's hockey student-athletes have earned nine NESCAC winter all-academic team honors in McNamara's first two years as head coach.

 McNamara was an assistant coach at Middlebury College from 2007 to 2011.
-McNamara helped guide Middlebury to an overall record of 78-20-11, including 50-7-7 in the NESCAC.
+She helped guide the team to an overall record of 78-20-11, including 50-7-7 in the NESCAC.
 The Panthers captured NESCAC titles in 2009 and 2011 and made three NCAA Division III championship appearances.
-Middlebury advanced to the national semifinals in 2009 and 2011 with McNamara's assistance.
+The team advanced to the national semifinals in 2009 and 2011 with McNamara's assistance.

 McNamara also enjoyed an outstanding playing career for the Panthers from 2003 to 2007.
 She played in all 116 games on defense, posted 66 points on 22 goals and 44 assists and helped lead the team to an overall record of 100-13-3.
 McNamara made the NESCAC all-conference first team in 2005 and the second team in 2006.

 As a senior, McNamara served as a team captain and earned a spot on the 2006-07 NESCAC Winter All-Academic Team.
-She was the 2007 winner of the Captain John Owen Memorial Award for dedication and support of the Middlebury women's ice hockey program.
-McNamara graduated with a degree in English.
+She was the 2007 winner of the Captain John Owen Memorial Award for dedication and support of the Middlebury women's hockey program.
+She graduated with a degree in English.

 McNamara hails from North Hampton, N.H., and was a three-sport varsity athlete at Phillips Exeter Academy.

-Kayte Holtz is in her first season as a member of the Hamilton College women's ice hockey coaching staff.
+Kayte Holtz is in her second season as a member of the Hamilton College women's hockey coaching staff.

 A 2013 graduate of Bowdoin College, Holtz earned first-team All-America honors as a senior after she helped the Polar Bears to the NESCAC title and the quarterfinals of the NCAA Division III championship.
 Bowdoin finished the season with an overall record of 21-5-2, including 12-3-1 in the conference.